Kutch Express (film): Soundtrack

-Tracklist

 Marketing and release

-The poster was revealed on 9 November 2022, the teaser of the film was released on 28 November 2022 and the trailer was released on 6 December 2022.
-The film will be released on 6 January 2023.
+The poster was revealed on 9 November 2022.
+The film was theatrically released on 6 January 2023.

-Reception
+Reception and accolades

-Mid-Day Gujarati praised the chemistry of Mansi Gohil and Ratna Pathak Shah as well as dialogues by Ram Mori and rated the film 3 out of 5 stars.
+Harsh Desai of Mid-Day Gujarati praised the chemistry of Mansi Gohil and Ratna Pathak Shah as well as dialogues by Ram Mori and rated the film 3 out of 5 stars.

+At the 70th National Film Awards, the film won three awards, Best Feature Film Promoting National, Social and Environmental Values, Best Actress in a Leading Role (Parekh), and Best Costume Design (Niki Joshi).